greenemcg/poolio/README.md

 test user name and username duplicates

-if games not started yet dont show scores and rank in results grid
+if games not started yet don't show scores and rank in results grid

 sort users  by name in admin grid